ceph/ceph/doc/rados/configuration/storage-devices.rst

  Storage Devices
 =================

-There are two Ceph daemons that store data on disk:
+There are two Ceph daemons that store data on devices:

 * **Ceph OSDs** (or Object Storage Daemons) are where most of the data is stored in Ceph.
 Generally speaking, each OSD is backed by